ljw2024polyu/HPR-web-test/site/hprlp/_sources/Interfaces/Julia interfaces.md.txt

 ### Example 1: Build and Export an LP Model Using JuMP

-This example demonstrates how to construct an LP model using the JuMP modeling language in Julia and export it to MPS format for use with the HPR-LP solver.
+This example shows how to build an LP model in JuMP, export it to MPS format, and solve it with HPR-LP.

 ```bash
 julia --project demo/demo_JuMP.jl